EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

   - Ensure copied roadmaps are shown within the Workgroup (DE-1240)
 - Playbooks
   - Fixed link to "About DXC" Page (DE-1261)
+  - Delete fix for playbooks with Solutions (DE-1243)
+  - Playbooks open at correct size in browser window (DE-1244)

 ### Overview video